Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 1: Unarmoured Defence

-While you aren't wearing any armor, base Armor Class equals 10 + your Dexterity and Constitution modifiers **or** 10 + your Strength and Constitution modifiers^hb^.
+While you aren't wearing any armour, base Armour Class equals 10 + your Dexterity and Constitution modifiers **or** 10 + your Strength and Constitution modifiers^hb^.
 You can use a Shield and still gain these benefit.

 ### Level 1: Weapon Mastery